 - Decide if you are a Lillian or a Bob at Bob’s Clam Hut.

 - Take a picture with the bronze statue of the poet and native Portlander, Henry Wadsworth Longfellow.
 You can also visit his house.

-- Walk the 4.2-mile loop Back Cove Trail, dreaming of buying one of the large waterfront homes.
+- Walk the 4.2-mile loop, Back Cove Trail, dreaming of buying one of the large waterfront homes.
 When you get to the bridge, look across at the B&M Baked Beans factory.

-- Start your day off with an incredibly smooth and flavorful French omelet at the southern Hot Suppa.
+- Start your day off with an incredibly smooth and flavorful French omelet at the Southern Hot Suppa.

 - Taste Gin at Hardshore Distilling Company.
 If you asked me before my Maine Brew Bus Tour, which my least favorite liquor is, my answer would be gin.
 It smells and tastes of Christmas trees.
 A pleasant smell at Christmas, but not in my cocktail.
-The founder, Jordan, adds other botanical to his gin, giving it a more complex flavor and an excellent taste.
+The founder, Jordan, adds other botanicals to his gin, giving it a more complex flavor and an excellent taste.
 Gin convert here.

 - Enjoy the food trucks at Allagash Brewing Company, Portland’s most famous brewery.
-Check their website to see what food trucks are set to be there and then walk around to all the other spirit shops in the area, such as Foundation Brewing Company.
+Check their website to see what food trucks are set to be there, and then walk around to all the other spirit shops in the area, such as Foundation Brewing Company.

 - They even use their potatoes to make unique donuts.
 Try a potato donut at The Holy Donut.
 They claim that the potato creates a lighter donut.
 I didn’t find that to be true, but the host of creative flavors make these donuts worth a taste.
 Our favorite was the sweet potato donut, and they have many gluten-free options.
 If you are crazy about donuts, be sure to read my Rhode Island Donut Road Trip.

 - A soda that is uniquely Maine is Moxie.
 It is a strange flavor, but one worth trying while here.